GRAP-UdL-AT/ak_acquisition_system/docs/azure_kinect_notes/README.md

 ![SOFTWARE_PRESENTATION](https://github.com/juancarlosmiranda/azure_kinect_notes/blob/main/img/azure_kinect_notes_presentation.png?raw=true)

-# README - Azure Kinect Setup
+# README - Azure Kinect camera setup

 This document contains instructions/notes on how to install the Azure Kinect camera.
 Here we collect experiences that have arisen with the development of [AK_SM_RECORDER](https://pypi.org/project/ak-sm-recorder/).
 A Python-based recorder for use with the Azure Kinect DK camera, if you find this useful let me know.